- Windows 10 Support »

 To apply network reset, you must have Windows 10 Version Version 1607 on your PC.
 To know the Windows version of your device currently you are using with, go to Start and then press Settings-> System -> About.

-Stay until your PC restarts and check whether the problem has been resolved.
+Stay until your PC restarts and check whether the internet problem and solution has been resolved.

 Using your PC as a mobile hotspot

 Turn on Windows 10 PC into a mobile hotspot.
 This can be done by sharing your Internet connections with other devices over Wi-Fi.Wi-Fi, Ethernet or cellular data connections can be shared.
-If you share the cellular data connections owned by your PC, now your PC starts using your data from your data plan.
+If you share the cellular data connections owned by your PC, now your PC starts using your data from your data plan for solve the internet problem and solution.

 Choose the Start button, then click Settings > Network &Internet > Mobile hotspot.